nullbind/Other-Projects/GDA/README.txt

    - Session idle time

-4. Cross reference the Domain Admin list with the active session list to determine which IP addresses have active domain tokens on them.
+4. Cross reference the Domain Admin list with the active session list to determine which IP addresses have processes being run as a Domain Admin.

-5. Take the natural next steps.
+5. Take the natural next steps. (metasploit+psexec+meterpreter)

 Note: My hope is that Mubix and Jabra will create some fun Metasploit modules that take advantage of
       this approach using Railgun and Jabra's current escalation module, but I still need to followup